kholostovamk/kholostovamk/README.md

 ## 🚀 Projects & Contributions

 - **University Courses**: My repository includes all projects and assignments I've undertaken during my academic journey.
-- **Break Through Tech AI Program with MIT**: Proudly collaborated on an AI project which is available on my profile.
+- **Break Through Tech AI Program with MIT**: Proudly collaborated on an AI project that will be available on my profile after completion.

 ## 🎯 Career Aspirations